bigbluebutton/text-track-service/README.md

 Here is a simple diagram of how it works:-
 ![Text-Track-Service Diagram](diagram-tts.png)

+In this installation we will show you how to set up the Text-Track application piece of the puzzle & also how to create and use your account for the services you want.

 ## Before install
 You should have ssh access to a server with BigBlueButton already installed.